 Instead of triggering the urge to mate, the shortening days feed a different and urgent need, as important, or even more important for their survival than reproduction... it's an urge to migrate South (a little like many of the US and Canadian tourists when winter really kicks in), toward warmer lands where they can survive the winter freeze, and postponing their mating rituals till the following season.

 So, in order to survive, they must travel, they must go South.
 If they can survive the dangerous journey, they'll end up living as long as nine months, twelve times longer than any other butterfly.

 After storing enough energy and body fat during the summer months, these tireless travelers will fly as much as three thousand miles to reach their Mexican wintering grounds.
 The butterflies fly all day long, and rest during the night, sleeping on tree branches in groups of up to six hundred individuals.

 Depending on the winds, they can travel at speeds from nine to twenty-seven miles per hour, covering as much as eighty miles in daily eight-hour shifts.
-Their favorite routes lie along low open valleys, where they can take best advantage of the north winds to push them along in open-winged glides, which allows them to fly long distances effortlessly.
-This is how Monarch butterflies can finish their 3000 mile journey in only one month.
+Their favorite routes lie along low open valleys, where they can take the best advantage of the north winds to push them along in open-winged glides, which allows them to fly long distances effortlessly.
+This is how Monarch butterflies can finish their 3000-mile journey in only one month.

-By mid-November, the green ravines of the Mexican Butterfly sanctuaries, inhabited by oyameles or firs, oaks and spruces, change from dark green into shades of ochre, brown and orange.
+By mid-November, the green ravines of the Mexican Butterfly sanctuaries, inhabited by oyameles or firs, oaks, and spruces, change from dark green into shades of ochre, brown and orange.
 Leaves and pine needles become frosted with a singular texture created by the wings of the millions of butterflies that hang in thick clusters from the tree branches.
 Here they survive the winter cold, in a state of semi-hibernation that allows them to save their energy and fat until the next spring arrives.

 The Monarch Butterflies Return